vsapsai/FlameGraph-spindump/README.md

 The project is **heavily** inspired by remarkable [brendangregg/FlameGraph](https://github.com/brendangregg/FlameGraph).
 But I am implementing everything from scratch in Python, that's why I'm not forking the original project.
 I'll see how can I contribute my work to Brendan's project.

+## Usage
+There is no proper CLI, you can use something like

+`python flamegraph.py test_data/Xcode_2013-08-30-203227_Volodymyrs-Mac-mini.hang > test.svg`

 ## See Also
 Most useful resources: